On this page:

 Students completing this program will earn 'Honors in Political Science' at graduation.
 Students who are in the University Honors Program as well as in the Political Science Honors Program will earn 'College Honors in Political Science' at graduation.

-The 2017-18 Honors Program is a three to four quarter program that begins in spring 2017 and concludes in winter or spring 2018.
-Applications will be due in winter 2017.
+The 2017-18 Honors Program is a three quarter program that begins in spring and concludes the following winter quarter.
+Applications are due in early winter quarter.
+The program begins in spring quarter.

 - Major in Political Science